streamlet-dev/tributary/README.md

 # Sources and Sinks
 ## Sources
 - Python Function/Generator/Async Function/Async Generator
+- Curve - yield through an iterable
+- Const - yield a constant
+- Timer - yield on an interval
 - Random - generates a random dictionary of values
 - File - streams data from a file, optionally loading each line as a json
+- HTTP - polls a url with GET requests, streams data out
-- Kafka - streams data from kafka
+- HTTPServer - runs an http server and streams data sent by clients
 - Websocket - strams data from a websocket
-- Http - polls a url with GET requests, streams data out
+- WebsocketServer - runs a websocket server and streams data sent by clients
 - SocketIO - streams data from a socketIO connection
+- SocketIOServer - streams data from a socketIO connection
+- SSE - streams data from an SSE connection
+- Kafka - streams data from kafka
+- Postgres - streams data from postgres

 ## Sinks
+- Foo - data to a python function
 - File - data to a file
-- Kafka - streams data to kafka
+- HTTP - POSTs data to an url
-- Http - POSTs data to an url
+- HTTPServer - runs an http server and streams data to connections
 - Websocket - streams data to a websocket
+- WebsocketServer - runs a websocket server and streams data to connections
 - SocketIO - streams data to a socketIO connection
+- SocketIOServer - runs a socketio server and streams data to connections
+- SSE - runs an SSE server and streams data to connections
+- Kafka - streams data to kafka
+- Postgres - streams data to postgres

 # Transforms
 ## Modulate